citp/privacy-policy-historical/c/cp/cpx/cpxcenter.com.md

-> *The following text is extracted and transformed from the cpxcenter.com privacy policy that was archived on 2016-05-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160513213246id_/http%3A//www.cpxcenter.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cpxcenter.com privacy policy that was archived on 2017-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171206181351id_/http%3A//www.myadmarket.com/privacy.php) for the most accurate reproduction.*

-# Web & Mobile Tracking Software for Affiliate & Performance Marketing
+# Ad Serving Platform – MyAdMarket.com

 ### Personal Information